Arizona Court Records

 Are Incarceration Records Public in Arizona?

 Yes.
 Arizona criminal history information is accessible to the public.
-The Arizona public records law stipulates that all public records are made available for public inspection, including books, papers, photographs, maps, documentary materials, and documents.
+The Arizona public records law stipulates that public records are made available for public inspection, including books, papers, photographs, maps, documentary materials, and documents.
 Except for files for students, research records, donor information, adoption records, and trade secrets.

 - The name of the person involved in the record, unless said person is a juvenile

 - The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+This includes information such as the city, county, or state in which the person resides or was accused.

 How to Look Up Jail Records in Arizona?